Cambridge Global Leadership Summer Programme

 Mentors have studied a range of disciplines, allowing them to share their own insights and experiences of their academic careers.
 Each participant is also assigned a mentor, all of whom are enthusiastic to help participants to help create a ‘home away from home’.

-Cambridge Immerse takes place in Cambridge University’s most stunning and historic centrally located colleges.
+Immerse Education takes place in Cambridge University’s most stunning and historic centrally located colleges.
 To find out which college you will be accommodated in, contact us.

 All participants will be accommodated in their own individual bedrooms, equipped with high speed internet access.
 Corridors or staircases separate male and female students, and bathrooms are en-suite or shared between just a few participants.
 The college site is secured and monitored at all times.
 Visit our ‘Campus’ page for further information.